 Savvy marketers will understand the importance of integrating machine learning into their strategies, and this online course is one of the best resources for information on this topic.
 The course material will be difficult to chew through for marketers without any technical background, but those who do manage to complete the curriculum will be one leap ahead of the competition.
 It’s a high-quality course throughout, but it’s best suited for a niche audience of students who want to combine marketing with machine learning.

-A Beginner's Guide to Picking a Good Software for Building Online Courses
+A Beginner's Guide to Picking a Good Machine Learning Course

 Some Tips for Choosing Your Course